 Consultations happened only on set days, beginning with sacrifice and purification.
 Enquirers paid a fee, offered a sacred cake and a sacrificial animal, then submitted their question.
 The Pythia gave Apollo’s response from the adyton, and priests delivered the interpreted answer, often deliberately ambiguous, back to the waiting consultant.

 The oracle was not available on demand.
-For much of its history it operated on a limited calendar, originally just once a year and later on fixed monthly days during the sailing and travelling season, which meant that queues of enquirers could form.
-Before a question could be asked, a goat was sprinkled with water; only if the animal trembled in the correct way was the day judged favourable and the consultation allowed to proceed.
+For much of its history it operated on a limited calendar, originally just once a year and later on fixed monthly days during the sailing and travelling season, which meant that queues of enquirers formed.
+Before a question was asked, a goat was sprinkled with water; only if the animal trembled in the correct way was the day judged favourable and the consultation allowed to proceed.
 City-states sent official envoys, while individuals came with private concerns about marriage, business, health, or whether to have children.
 Certain privileged states and benefactors held the right of promanteia, the honour of consulting ahead of others in the line.

-Questions ranged from matters of state to personal dilemmas, and were often phrased so that a simple choice could be put to the god.
+Questions ranged from matters of state to personal dilemmas, and were often phrased so that a simple choice was put to the god.
 The responses that reached the consultant were famous for their ambiguity, a quality that protected the oracle’s reputation whatever the outcome.
-A carefully balanced answer could be read as vindication if events turned out one way and as a warning misheard if they turned out another.
+A carefully balanced answer read as vindication if events turned out one way and as a warning misheard if they turned out another.
 This studied vagueness, combined with the priests’ deep knowledge of affairs across the Greek world, helped Delphi maintain its standing as an unerring source of divine guidance for generation after generation.

 What were the most famous prophecies of the Oracle of Delphi?

 The oracle’s fame rested on celebrated responses.
-It warned King Croesus that attacking Persia would destroy a great empire, told the Athenians their salvation lay behind wooden walls before the battle of Salamis, and inscribed at its temple the maxims know thyself and nothing in excess, which became guiding principles of Greek thought.
+It warned King Croesus that attacking Persia destroyed a great empire, told the Athenians their salvation lay behind wooden walls before the battle of Salamis, and inscribed at its temple the maxims know thyself and nothing in excess, which became guiding principles of Greek thought.

 Most visitors reach the sanctuary from the capital, and a well-organised excursion such as a Delphi day trip from Athens makes it easy to stand where these prophecies were sought.
 Carved at the entrance to the Temple of Apollo were short maxims attributed to the Seven Sages, above all gnothi seauton, know thyself, and meden agan, nothing in excess.
 These phrases distilled a whole ethic of self-knowledge and moderation and were quoted endlessly by later philosophers, so that Delphi shaped Greek thought not only through its predictions but through the wisdom inscribed in its stones.